About the Talon Tamarack Mine

 Since Talon is wholly owned by a non-US company, what happens when Talon leaves?
 What if they go bankrupt?
 Is the community left with the mess to cleanup?

 More detail supporting these concerns can be downloaded here in PDF format for distribution.
-Alternatively, you can also visit www.tamarackmine.org.

 Responsible Mining